Getting started with Gatling Enterprise

 bincontains launch scripts for Gatling and more, this is where you execute Gatling and package the tests for Gatling Enterprise, which we’ll see later on

-user-files/simulationscontains your scala test files, this is where you describe what you want your virtual users to do, and what you want to do with them
+user-files/simulationscontains your java test files, this is where you describe what you want your virtual users to do, and what you want to do with them

 resultscontains log files of each tests and reports generated in sub directories if launched with Gatling